frextrite/100-Days-of-ML-Code/LOG.md

 ## Day 27: August 20, 2018

 **Today's Progress** : Watched a couple of Siraj's video on Machine Learning and refreshed my memory.

+## Day 28: August 21, 2018

+**Today's Progress** : Started with auto-encoders.
+Attended Big Data seminar held at my college.
+Got an insight into the world of AI and Big Data in Healthcare.

+**Thoughts** : Auto-encoders look cool!